Alonso-del-Arte/chess/Terminology.md

 * **Black** &mdash; The player who always goes second, or the group of pieces that player controls.
 Depending on the chess set, the pieces may actually be a dark brown color, or some other dark color.
+* **Blitz chess** &mdash; A timed game with each player getting three to five minutes.
+Compare ''rapid chess''.
 * **Blunder** &mdash; A very bad mistake that could cost the player the game.

 ## C

 * **Castling** &mdash; A special move in which the king and a rook come together for the king's protection.
 See the game rules for details.
+* **Centipawn** &mdash; A measure of a position's value in terms of pawns.
+A captured pawn means a loss of 100 centipawns for the player who lost that pawn.
+Some chess engines use centipawns to compare moves.
 * **Check** &mdash; A threat of capture to a player's king.
 The checked player must get their king out of danger, even if it means allowing some other piece to be captured.